aws-samples/karpenter-blueprints/blueprints/static-nodepool/README.md

 ## Purpose

 The purpose of this blueprint is to demonstrate how to maintain a fixed number of nodes running in your cluster regardless of workload demand.
 Setting `spec.replicas` in a NodePool tells Karpenter to maintain a node count.
-This blueprint walks through setting up a static node pool, including network interface and placement group configuration for a GPU instance.
+This blueprint walks through setting up a static node pool for GPU instances alongside configuring network interfaces and how to configure capacity reservations or placement groups.

 You might consider this when:
 - You've purchased capacity via [EC2 Capacity Blocks for ML](https://aws.amazon.com/ec2/capacityblocks/) or [On-Demand Capacity Reservations](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-capacity-reservations.html) and want a fixed node count